cloudmesh/classes/docs/source/lesson/prg/python_intro.rst

   >>> die_rolls
   ['heads', 'tails', 'heads', 'tails', 'heads', 'heads', 'tails', 'heads', 'heads', 'heads']

-The actual list ``die_rolls`` will likely be different for you since the outcomes of the die rolls are random.
+The actual list ``die_rolls`` will likely be different when you execute this on your computer since the outcomes of the die rolls are random.

 To compute the probabilities of heads and tails, we could count how many heads and tails we have in the list::